survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ## Conclusion

 Code splitting is one of those features that allows you to push your application a notch further.
-You can load code when you need it.
-This gives faster initial load times and helps to improve user experience especially in a mobile context where bandwidth is limited.
+You can load code when you need it to gain faster initial load times and improved user experience especially in a mobile context where bandwidth is limited.

 It comes with some extra work as you must figure out what's possible to split.
 Often, you find good split points within a router.
-Or you may notice that specific functionality is required only when specific feature is used.
+Or you may notice that specific functionality is required only when a particular feature is used.
 Charting is a good example of this.

 Applying `import` or `require.ensure` alone can be effective. `require.context` has more limited possibilities, but it's a powerful tool especially for tool developers.

 T> There's a complete example of how to use the code splitting technique in the *Searching with React* appendix.
 You will see how to set up a static site index that's loaded when the user searches information.

-T> [webpack-pwa](https://github.com/webpack/webpack-pwa) illustrates the idea in a larger scale and discusses different shell based approaches.
+T> [webpack-pwa](https://github.com/webpack/webpack-pwa) illustrates the idea on a larger scale and discusses different shell based approaches.
 We'll get back to this topic at the *Multiple Pages* chapter.